security-notes/infobyte-faraday-wiki/Installation.md

   * IPy
   * requests

+If you want you to use our experimental GTK interface, you will also need the following packages.
+They are available in major Linux distributions via their repositories and on Mac via homebrew.

+* GTK+3
+* pygobject
+* Vte 2.91

 Current tests include [Debian](#debian), [Ubuntu](#debian), [Kali](#kali), [Backtrack](#debian) and [OSX Maverick 10.9.2](#osx).

 If instead of installing you want to take a quick look at Faraday you can also use [Docker](#docker).